Nullness User Guide (draft)

 ", and also that that doesn't apply to local

 variables.
-Here we see that it doesn't apply to type variable uses either.
-When
+Here we see that it doesn't apply to unannotated type variable uses

 Using type variables in generic methods